Romantic City Guide: L’Amour Montréal

 You are Mordecai, Leonard, the Mountain, McGill.
 But you are so much more.
 You are culture, art, romance, a capital of culinary cool and a revivalist heat.
 Your citizens maintain a chic reserve, your visitors are in awe of your reverence to history, architecture and beauty.
 You’ve seen a few down and out years, but after your 375th birthday in 2017, you’ve emerged like a phoenix, shiny and new and on fire.

-The museums are featuring captivating exhibits, including the Musée d’art contemporain (MAC) de Montréal’s blockbuster, Leonard Cohen: A Crack in Everything.
+The museums are featuring captivating exhibits, including the Musée d’art contemporain (MAC) de Montréal’s blockbuster, Leonard Cohen: A Crack in Everything (which will go on international tour starting in April 2019).
 Before or after, have brunch or lunch at Brasserie t!, super chef Normand Laprise’s “baby” Toque.
 The food is wonderful and light – see above – to match the light-filled glass box that the brasserie inhabits, just off a public park, right next door to the MAC.
 Hotels, such as the Fairmont Queen Elizabeth and her millions-of-dollars makeover, and Le Mount Stephen, new but also steeped in its annex’s neo-renaissance architectural and social history – it was a men’s club founded by Lord George Stephen in 1926 – have given the city a new lustre.
 Do stop in at the hotel’s Bar George for old-school, old-English cool.